rohangajmer42/2143_F24_OOP/Assignment/06-P01/README.md

-# Fraction Calculator
+# 06-P01 - Fraction Calculator
+### Rohan Gajmer

+### Description:
-This is a simple **Fraction Calculator** program written in C++.
-The program performs basic arithmetic operations (addition, subtraction, multiplication, and division) on two fractions and outputs the result in the form of a fraction.
+This project is a **Fraction Calculator** that takes two fractions and an operator as input, performs the desired arithmetic operation (addition, subtraction, multiplication, or division), and prints the result as a fraction.
+The program uses overloaded operators in C++ to handle the arithmetic operations and simplifies the result if necessary.

 ## Features